CBD and Hemangiosarcoma in Dogs Explained

 The treatment for hemangiosarcoma in dogs will depend on where the tumor is located.
 Any treatment will have a greater chance of success if the tumor is on the skin rather than on an internal organ.

 Most dermal hemangiosarcoma can be cured by surgical removal followed up with chemotherapy.
 Radiation therapy is also sometimes used to treat dermal hemangiosarcoma in dogs.

-Hemangiosarcoma in internal organs will require more aggressive treatment and even then, it is unlikely that the cancer can be cured.
+Hemangiosarcoma in internal organs will require more aggressive treatment and even then, it is unlikely that cancer can be cured.
 Small tumors found near the heart can be removed, and if a tumor is found in the spleen, the spleen can be removed.
 Both procedures could prolong the life of the dog.
-Surgery however, is unlikely to work on its own, because hemangiosarcoma are highly malignant tumors.
+Surgery, however, is unlikely to work on its own, because hemangiosarcoma is highly malignant tumors.
 Therefore in most cases, the cancer is likely to have spread to other parts of the body.
 That is why the usual recommendation will be both surgery and chemotherapy.

 Only approximately 10% of dogs diagnosed with visceral hemangiosarcoma will survive for more than twelve months.
 There are often other complications associated with the disease as well, including blood clotting disorders, which can lead to hemorrhaging.
-If the cancer spreads, it can cause the dog severe pain, vomiting and weakness, so medication will be prescribed to manage those symptoms.
+If the cancer spreads, it can cause the dog severe pain, vomiting, and weakness, so medication will be prescribed to manage those symptoms.

 CBD and Hemangiosarcoma in Dogs

 CBD is a compound that is found in the cannabis plant.
 This doesn’t mean that it comes from the marijuana that people smoke to get a high, CBD comes from the hemp plant, and it is not a psychoactive compound.
 What has been discovered is that CBD can affect the cannabinoid receptor sites in humans and in animals, and that can have many benefits.